-The sanctions below have been developed to educate students and ensure an environment that supports the academic mission of the College.
+The sanctions on the following page have been developed to educate students and ensure an environment that supports the academic mission of the College.
 Some sanctions have been developed to respond to repeated violations during a student's career.
 Sanctions listed are possible outcomes.
 In determining a sanction, the AVSPA, or designee, may consider the student's present demeanor, past disciplinary record, the nature of the misconduct, and the severity of any damage, injury, or harm resulting from the misconduct as well as any other factor.

-Presence of Alcohol Sanctions ranging from a warning to a 1st Alcohol Violation; Parental notification for students under the age of 21.
-First Alcohol Violation in Career College sponsored educational intervention program; Community restitution project; Fine; Weekend restriction; Parental notification for students under the age of 21.
+Presence of Alcohol Sanctions ranging from a warning to a 1st Alcohol Violation;Parental Notification First Alcohol Violation in Career College sponsored educational intervention program; Community restitution project; Fine; Weekend restriction; Parental notification for students under the age of 21.
 Second Alcohol Violation in Career Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Community restitution project; Fine; Consecutive weekend restrictions; Deferred suspension from residency; Parental notification.
 Third Alcohol Violation in Career Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Suspension from residency for 16 consecutive academic weeks; Deferred separation from the College; Parental notification.
 Fourth Alcohol Violation in Career Separation from the College;Parental notification.
 Common Source Violation Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Suspension from residency for 16 consecutive academic weeks; Parental notification.
-Excessive Amount of Alcohol Violation Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Multiple weekend restrictions, AND community restitution project, AND deferred separation from residency OR suspension from residency for 16 consecutive academic weeks; Parental notification.
-Use or Distribution of False Identification Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Educational project; Multiple weekend restrictions, AND community restitution project AND deferred separation from residency OR suspension from residency for 16 consecutive academic weeks; Parental notification.
-Driving Under the Influence of Alcohol or Other Drugs Alcohol assessment and completion of recommendations; College sponsored educational intervention program; \$300 fine; Restricted driving and parking privileges for one year; Suspension from residency for 16 consecutive academic weeks; Parental notification.
+Excessive Amount of Alcohol Violation Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Parental Notification; Multiple weekend restrictions, AND Community restitution project, AND Deferred separation from residency OR Suspension from residency for 16 consecutive academic weeks Use or Distribution of False Identification Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Parental Notification; Multiple weekend restrictions, AND community restitution project AND deferred separation from residency OR Suspension from residency for 16 consecutive academic weeks.
+Educational Project Driving Under the Influence of Alcohol or Other Drugs Alcohol assessment and completion of recommendations; College sponsored educational intervention program; \$300 fine; Restricted driving and parking privileges for one year; Suspension from residency for 16 consecutive academic weeks; Parental notification.
 Purchasing or Distributing Alcoholic Beverages for Students or Guests Under the Age of 21 Alcohol assessment and completion of recommendations; College sponsored educational intervention program; Suspension from residency for 16 consecutive academic weeks; Parental notification.
 Use or Possession of Illegal Drugs Drug assessment and completion of recommendations; Suspension from residency for 16 consecutive academic weeks; Parental notification.
-Presence of Illegal Drugs Weekend restrictions; Community restitution project; Parental notification.
-Use of Alcohol or Drugs to Render Another Person Emotionally or Physically Incapacitated as a Precursor to or Part of Sexual Misconduct College dismissal;Parental notification.
+Presence of Illegal Drugs Weekend RestrictionsCommunity restitution projectParental Notification Use of Alcohol or Drugs to Render Another Person Emotionally or Physically Incapacitated as a Precursor to or Part of Sexual Misconduct College dismissal;Parental notification.